Southern Münsterland

 What’s Included

-- Accommodations for 6 nights in 3 & 4 star hotels or equivalent to Westfalen-Charme Hotels incl. breakfast
+- Accommodations for 6 nights in 3 & 4-star hotels

-- Tourist information on the places of interest
+- Tour descriptions & maps with additional information on places of interest

 - Luggage transfer from hotel to hotel